 If your children are “activity guzzlers” I want to encourage you today to encourage them that it’s ok to be still and, actually, that it’s important for them.
 It’s ok to not be “doing” something for 5-10 minutes a day.

-It’s not lazy, it’s not a waste of time and it’s not unproductive – in fact, watch them develop better engagement, focus and enthusiasm to learn afterwards!
-I’ve seen this to be true 🙂
+It’s not lazy, it’s not a waste of time and it’s not unproductive – in fact, you’ll watch them develop better engagement, focus and enthusiasm to learn afterwards!
+I’ve seen this firsthand to be true 🙂